What is the most popular movie on Netflix United States today

 In New York, ex-con Pete Koslow, connected to the Polish mob, must contend with both his ruthless boss, Klimek the General, and the twisted ambitions of two federal agents, as he tries to survive and protect the lives of those he loves.

-After an emergency landing in the middle of the field thanks to which a hundred passengers were saved, Commander Whip Whitaker (Denzel Washington), who piloted the plane, is considered a national hero.
+After an emergency landing in the middle of the field thanks to which a hundred passengers save their lives, Commander Whip Whitaker (Denzel Washington), who piloted the plane, is considered a national hero.
 However, when the investigation is launched to determine the causes of the breakdown, it is found that the captain had excess alcohol in his blood and that he can go to jail if it is proven that he piloted the plane while intoxicated. .

 In an attempt to keep her marriage-obsessed parents away, an Indian-American woman gets a fake groom for wedding season, but in the end, she finds the courage to stop living a double life.